Bahai Library Online

 The Continental Board of Counsellors sponsored the first West African Bahá'í Youth Conference in conjunction with the National Spiritual Assembly of Upper West Africa.
 The Conference was held in The Gambia on the campus of Yundum College some fifteen miles from the capital city of Bathurst.
 Youth representing nine countries in this zone attended: Nigeria, Upper Volta, Ghana, Liberia, Mali, Sierra Leone, The Gambia, Senegal and Mauritania, plus pioneers originating from the United States, Mauritius, Malaysia, Iran, and friiq.
 A young Bahá'í from Sweden was able to greet the friends during a brief stop on a boat cruise.
 Counsellors Mr. H. R. Ardikani and Dr. William Maxwell Jr., were present as well as six of their Auxiliary Board members, Mr. Amos Agwu, Mr. Muhammad Al-Salihi, Mrs. H. Vera Edwards, Mr. Friday Ekpe, Mr. Shidan Kouchekzadeh and Dr. B. Sadiqzadeh.
 A total of fifty-six persons attended.
 [Bahá'í News 504]

-Conferences, Bahá'í; Conferences, Youth; Youth; - First conferences; Banjul (Bathurst); Gambia, The; Africa first West African Bahá’í Youth conference
+Conferences, Bahá'í; Conferences, Youth; Youth; - First conferences; Banjul (Bathurst), The Gambia; Gambia, The; - Africa first West African Bahá’í Youth conference

 • He was a singer, a talented athlete, a football coach, a teacher, a soldier, a war hero, a civic leader, a church leader.